-Table 1.
-Population of the world, SDG regions and selected groups of countries, 2019, 2030, 2050 and 2100, according to the medium-variant projection the mid-twentieth century, are expected to reach their peak population size in the coming decades.
+Figure 2.
+Population by SDG region: estimates, 1950-2020, and medium-variant projection with 95 per cent prediction intervals, 2020-2100 the mid-twentieth century, are expected to reach their peak population size in the coming decades.
 Eastern and South-eastern Asia is projected to reach a maximum population size of 2.4 billion around 2038 and Central and Southern Asia is projected to peak some 27 years later at under 2.6 billion around 2065.